MathStuff/Matrices/README.md

 Matrix.stdize(column,inplace) #Standardize the data in the desired column, None to standardize all columns.
 Give inplace parameter "True" boolean value to make standardization in-place, "False" to return a new matrix with standardized data

 Matrix.features #Returns the column names if given, can also be used to set column names

+Matrix.rename(old_names,new_names) #Rename columns.
+Multiple names should be given in a list or a tuple

 Matrix.coldtypes #Returns what type of data each column carries, can be used to set the values.